Nutrition Society Meeting 2019: Call for Abstracts

 Please use the below template format and example to guide your submission:

-To submit you should email your abstract directly to the meeting organisers (see below).
-21 September 2019 is the last day for abstract submission.
+To submit, please email your abstract directly to the meeting organisers (see below).
+Friday 30th August 2019 is the last day for abstract submission.
+Late abstracts will be accepted up until Friday 11 October, but will only be eligible for poster presentation, if accepted

 Dr Carolyn Cairncross, Auckland University of Technology